 Overall, seal predation is likely to have risen substantially over the last decade concurrent with increases in overall seal abundance in the northwest Atlantic.
 Hammill and Stenson (2000) estimated that overall consumption of salmon by harp, hooded (Cystophora cristata), grey, and harbor seals steadily increased from 2,467 t in 1990 to 3,229 t in 1996.
 However, the vast majority (93% in 1996) of all salmon predation by seals is thought to occur in NAFO areas 4R and 4S (i.e., the western side of Newfoundland).
 US salmon stocks are thought to migrate through and over-winter on the eastern side of Newfoundland (Meister 1984, Baum 1997).
-Though this migration pattern is not known with certainty, Hammill and Stenson's (2000) results suggest that post-smolts migrating through and over-wintering on the eastern side of Newfoundland.
-Thus, US salmon stocks may be subject to substantially lower seal predation risks than many Canadian stocks.
-However, these consumption estimates, and subsequent predation rates, are based on the few records of salmon predation available.
+Though this migration pattern is not known with certainty, Hammill and Stenson's (2000) results suggest that postsmolts migrating through and over-wintering on the eastern side of Newfoundland may have considerably lower predation risks than those on the western side of Newfoundland.
+However these consumption estimates, and subsequent predation rates, are based on the few records of salmon predation available.